 Historically, seismic equipment leasing has been somewhat susceptible to weather patterns in certain geographic regions.
 There is some seasonality to the Company's expected lease revenues from customers operating in Canada, where a significant percentage of seismic survey activity occurs in the winter months, from October through March.
 During the months in which the weather is warmer, certain areas are not accessible to trucks, earth vibrators and other equipment because of the unstable terrain.
-This seasonal leasing activity by the Company's Canadian customers has historically resulted in increased lease revenues in the Company's first and fourth fiscal quarters.
-However, due to the significant decrease in world oil prices in 1998, demand for the Company's services both in Canada and worldwide declined dramatically in the fourth quarter of fiscal 1999 and has remained at historically low levels throughout the second quarter of fiscal 2000.
+This seasonal leasing activity by the Company's

+Canadian customers has historically resulted in increased lease revenues in the Company's first and fourth fiscal quarters.
+However, due to the continued reduced demand for the Company's services both in Canada and worldwide, the effect of the seasonal upturn will not be as significant as in prior years.